FlutterFlow/flutterflow-documentation/docs/resources/style-guide.md

 ### Components and Widgets

+Use UpperCamelCase for all widget and component names to maintain consistency and readability.
+Always suffix widget names with their type (e.g., "Widget" or "Component") to clearly indicate their purpose.This aligns with Dart conventions for class names.

 :::tip[Do's]
-- **Use UpperCamelCase for Class Names:** Always write class names, including widgets and components, in UpperCamelCase.
+- **Use UpperCamelCase for Widget Names:** Always write widgets and component names in UpperCamelCase.
 Example: `MyCustomButton`, `UserProfileWidget`, `MainViewComponent`.

 - **Suffix Widget Names with the Type of Widget:** When naming widgets, include a suffix that indicates the type of widget.
 Example: `LoginButtonWidget`, `ProfileCardComponent`, `HeaderViewWidget`.

 - **Use Prefixes for Clarity When Necessary:** Add a prefix only if it significantly improves clarity or helps avoid naming conflicts.
 Example: `AppUserProfileWidget` (if `UserProfileWidget` is already in use).
 :::

 :::danger[Don'ts]
 - **Don’t Use Prefixes Unnecessarily:** Avoid adding prefixes that do not enhance clarity or that are redundant.
 Bad Example: `MyAppButtonWidget` (if `ButtonWidget` would suffice).